 The Time Across Items Report is designed to provide an environment to compare Cost or Consumption over time for different project items.
 The specific type of item to be compared is determined by the Report Level selected in the Report Options menu.
 The report includes a scatter graph of Cost/Consumption versus time for each one of the items at the selected report level.
 This report is very useful to compare overall performance trends for different facilities in our project.
 Accompanying the graph there will always be a table containing all the data used to create the chart.

-Figure 4.21 presents the first page of a Time Across Items Report obtained for Total Cost and all bills included in our example project.
-Since Report Level has been fixed at Site level, this report will contain a graph comparing total cost for all the selected Sites (Site 1, Site 2 and Site 4).
+Figure 4.21 presents the first page of a Time Across Items Report obtained for Total Cost and all bills included in our example project, at the Project Level.